Personal injury protection: Auto insurance

 PIP is a mandatory coverage in some states.
+Others, like Texas, require the insurer to offer PIP but the named insured can reject PIP in writing.
 PIP coverage may vary from state to state in terms of both what is covered and what types of treatments are considered medically necessary and reasonable.
 In Texas, PIP coverage will cover medical expenses, eighty percent of lost wages, and someone to take care of the injured party.
 Some states also allow for PIP claims even if a workers' compensation claim exists, while others do not.
 Some states PIP is the insurance of first resort to pay for medical bills when injured in an automobile accident.

 In some states, PIP is subrogatable, meaning that your insurance carrier will pay for your loss, regardless of liability, and then recover (or subrogate) what it paid from the liable party's insurance carrier.
 This generally leaves the claimant/insured in a much better financial position, because his or her medical bills are paid, and the insurance carriers get to fight it out on their own, and after the fact.